RoyceTheBiker/Haruspex/README.md

 # Haruspex
 A web server built on the ESP32 platform.
-It uses a React-Native app for Android to set up the Wi-Fi credentials and it serves the web frontend from an external CDN to save space in the microcontroller.
+It uses a React-Native app for Android to set up the Wi-Fi credentials, and it serves the web frontend from an external CDN to save space in the microcontroller.

 The first commit was a rudimentary web server as taken from the example [ESP32 Web Server](https://randomnerdtutorials.com/esp32-web-server-arduino-ide/) with some small changes.
-The code was changed so that requests from other clients are not blocked so that multiple connections can be made.
+The code was changed so that requests from other clients are not blocked, so that multiple connections can be made.

 This is my first Bluetooth project with the ESP32 but it was having a lot of problems communicating with the React-Native app.
-To isolate the problems the [BletiaCS](https://gitlab.com/SiliconTao-Embedded/BletiaCS) project was created to test Bluetooth communications between a client and a server that are both ESP32 devices.
+To isolate the problems, the [BletiaCS](https://gitlab.com/SiliconTao-Embedded/BletiaCS) project was created to test Bluetooth communications between a client and a server that are both ESP32 devices.

 Project homepage on [SiliconTao.com](https://silicontao.com/main/marquis/article/RoyceTheBiker/Haruspex)